eshginallahverdiyev/CodeAlpha_Cybersecurity/README.md

 ## 📖 About

-This repository contains all the tasks I completed as part of the **CodeAlpha Cyber Security Internship**.
+This repository contains all the tasks I completed as part of the **Cyber Security Internship**.
 The internship focuses on core cybersecurity skills — network security, ethical hacking, encryption, and threat detection — through practical, real-world projects built under expert mentorship.

 Each task lives in its own folder with its own source code, documentation, and (where relevant) tests and sample output, so it can be explored independently.